Dutch Oven Cornish Hens

 Just increase your Dutch oven size to accommodate additional hens and sweet potatoes.

 Any leftovers you have can be tossed in these recipes, also made in a Dutch Oven: Chicken and Sausage Gumbo Casserole, or this Game Day Gumbo.
-I like that the Dutch Oven is perfect for large meals on the stovetop but also oven friendly as well, perfect for making this Dutch Oven Smothered Chicken recipe as well.
+I like that the Dutch Oven is perfect for large meals on the stovetop but also oven friendly as well.